wasmerio/webassembly.sh/README.md

-# wasm-shell
+# wasm-terminal
-PWA for the wasm-shell
+PWA for the wasm-terminal